1995 Quebec referendum: Referendum question

 The question came under immediate fire from federalists, who had no input in the drafting.
-Quebec Liberal leader Daniel Johnson stated it was confusing and at the very least should have contained the word "country."
+Daniel Johnson stated it was confusing and at the very least should have contained the word "country."
 Prominent federalists argued that the referendum question should not have mentioned "partnership" proposals, because no Canadian political leaders outside Quebec had shown any interest in negotiating a possible partnership agreement with an independent Quebec, and arguably no entity capable of undertaking such negotiations actually existed.

 Other federalists argued that the question erroneously implied an agreement had been reached between Canada and Quebec regarding a partnership on June 12, 1995.
 Parizeau would later express regret that the agreement had to be cited in the question, but noted that the June 12, 1995 agreement had been sent to every registered voter in the province.

 Campaign

 Participants

 Pursuant to Quebec's Referendum Act (enacted by the National Assembly prior to the referendum of 1980), the campaign would be conducted as a provincially governed election campaign, and all campaign spending had to be authorized and accounted for under "Yes" (Le Comité national du OUI) or "No" (Comité des Québécoises et des Québécois pour le NON) umbrella committees.
 Each committee had an authorized budget of $5 million.
 Campaign spending by any person or group other than the official committees would be illegal after the official beginning of the referendum campaign.

 After the agreement of June 12, the "Yes" campaign would be headed by Jacques Parizeau.
 The official "No" campaign would be chaired by Liberal leader Daniel Johnson Jr.

 Making matters more complex, especially for the "No" camp, was the federal nature of Canada.
 The governing Liberal Party of Canada and its leader, Prime Minister Jean Chrétien were not strongly represented in the province outside of Montreal.
 Chrétien's involvement in the 1982 negotiations and his stance against the Meech Lake Accord made him unpopular with moderate francophone federalists and sovereignists, who would be the swing voters in the referendum.
 Lucienne Robillard, a nationalist former Bourassa-era cabinet minister, would serve as the federal Liberal representative on the "No" committee.
 Jean Charest, leader of the Federal Progressive Conservative Party, would be prominently featured, as he and the PCs had closely and productively cooperated with the Quebec Liberals in the Meech Lake negotiations.

 Fearing missteps by politicians not used to Quebec that had occurred during the Meech Lake and Charlottetown debates, Johnson and the campaign heavily controlled appearances by Federal politicians, including Chrétien.
 Johnson bluntly banned any appearance by the Reform Party or its leader, Preston Manning.
 This would go unchallenged by Ottawa for the majority of the campaign, but created much frustration within the governing Liberals in Ottawa.
 Prominent Chrétien adviser Eddie Goldenberg believed that the "No" campaign at some points was more focused on the future election position of the Quebec Liberals rather than the referendum itself.